ZenChris18/ARAM-WINRATE-CHECKER/README.md

 ## Description

 This project is a simple command-line tool that allows users to calculate their win rate in the gamemode ARAM(all random all mid) in League of Legends.
-It uses the Riot Games API to get user match data and analyze win/loss stats. (it only calculates the past 50 games because it takes too long to process)
+It uses the Riot Games API to get user match data and analyze win/loss stats. (it only calculates the past 50 games because it takes too long to process when more than 50)

 ## Installation
 To use this tool, you need to have Python installed on your system.
 Additionally, you need to install the required libraries.
 You can install them by using pip install on the command line interface: